datafolklabs/cement-gitbook/contributing.md

   * `Resolves Issue #1127`
   * `Partially Resolves Issue #9873`
 * A single commit per issue.
-* Contributors should add their full name, or handle, to the CONTRIBUTORS file.
+* Contributors should add their full name or handle to the CONTRIBUTORS file.

 Regarding git commit messages, please read the following: